Skip to content

 Candidates who are returning MSU students:

-Students who have not been registered at the university for three or more consecutive semesters (counting Summer) must submit a readmission application to the Registrar’s Office at MSU.
+must submit a readmission application to the Office of the Registrar at MSU.
 There is no charge.

 College of Nursing application

-The College of Nursing supplemental nursing application can be found under the Admissions section.
+The College of Nursing supplemental application can be found under the Admissions section.

 Transcripts

 Official transcripts from all postsecondary education institutions attended should be sent directly to MSU.
-In order to be official, transcripts must be sent directly from the institution attended to the MSU Office of Admissions (not the College of Nursing).
+To be official, transcripts must be sent directly from the institution attended to the MSU Office of Admissions (not the College of Nursing).
 Many schools do this through an online service, such as the National Student Clearinghouse, or they can be sent via U.S. mail to:

 Michigan State University